-A strong hub for business and maritime transport
+A strong hub for trade and maritime transport

-Kalundborg Port is located in Northwest Zealand – in the middle of Denmark and close to both the open sea and the Zealand road network.
-With only approx. 100 km to Copenhagen Airport and easy access to the motorways, we are closer than you think.
+The Port of Kalundborg is located in Northwest Zealand – in the middle of Denmark and close to boats the open sea and the Zealand road network.
+With only about 100 km to Copenhagen Airport and easy access We are closer to the motorways than you think.

-We are Zealand's number 1 deep-water port with a water depth of 15 meters and a strategic location on the Great Belt close to the busy T-route that connects the Baltic Sea with the rest of the world.
+We are Zealand deep-water port No. 1. with a water depth of 15 meters and a strategic location at Great Belt close to the traffic T-route, which connects the Baltic Sea with the rest of the world.

-Here you will find a modern, self-governing commercial port with a focus on operational reliability, flexibility and future needs.
-We invest our profits in the port's infrastructure and further development.
+Here you will meet a modern, self-governing commercial port with a focus on operational reliability, flexibility and future needs.
+Our surplus we are investing purposefully in the port's infrastructure and further development.

-We work for sustainable growth – economically, environmentally and socially – in close collaboration with businesses, municipalities and local communities.
-For us, development is about creating a solid framework for both goods, jobs and green transition.
+We work for sustainable growth – economically, environmentally and socially – in close collaboration with companies, municipalities and local communities.
+For us, development is about creating solid framework for both goods, jobs and green transition.

-The Port of Kalundborg wants to create the most optimal framework for our customers, so that seafarers' cargo handling, such as grain unloading, project cargo, general cargo and containers, is done efficiently and with the least possible loss of time.
+The Port of Kalundborg wants to create the most optimal framework for our customers, so that seafarers' cargo handling, including grain unloading, project cargo, general cargo, and containers, is done efficiently and with the least possible delay.

 Business structure